jasonyanglu/dwmil/README.md

 ## Introduction

-Matlab code for DMWIL (Dynamic Weighted Majority for Incremental Learning)
+Matlab code for DWMIL (Dynamic Weighted Majority for Incremental Learning)

+The python version of DWMIL is included in the extended work [ACDWM](https://github.com/jasonyanglu/ACDWM).

 Author: [Yang Lu](https://jasonyanglu.github.io/)